saltyorg/docs/docs/saltbox/backup/settings.md

     Depending on the option set here the cron entry created by Saltbox will be added, removed or modified.

-10. Username used for the restore service.
+10. Username used for the OPTIONAL restore service.

     Has to be unique across all users of the service.
 Try sticking with a url for the server `box.domain.tld` unique to each server for something easily remembered.

     Usernames are hashed before requests are sent to the restore service.

-11. Password used encrypt/decrypt the configuration files.
+11. Password used to encrypt/decrypt the configuration files in the OPTIONAL restore service.

     Only used on the client side in scripts.